 Recorder: The Marion Stokes Project

-For thirty years, Marion Stokes, the African American left-wing activist and archivist, secretly recorded television 24 hours a day.
+For 30 years, Marion Stokes, the African American left-wing activist and archivist, secretly recorded television 24 hours a day.
 Her project began with the Iran Hostage Crisis and ended upon her death some 70,000 tapes later.
 Capturing revolutions, wars, triumphs, catastrophes, bloopers, talk shows and commercials that show us how television shaped the world of today, the Philadelphia-based Stokes’s stated intention was to protect the truth while the television networks were carelessly throwing away their own archives.
-Packed with unexpected twists and unbelievable footage, director Matt Wolf’s film is a sensitive portrait of a woman who was both a prickly, obsessive eccentric and a tireless media watchdog, one eye always opened for mediated falsehoods.
+Packed with unexpected twists and unbelievable footage, Wolf’s film is a sensitive portrait of a woman who was both a prickly, obsessive eccentric and a tireless media watchdog, one eye always opened for mediated falsehoods.